mcgilldinglab/DENetwork/README.md

                         upregulated DE genes and -0.6 for downregulated DE genes.
 Filters DE genes.
 ```
-You can also choose to use other differential gene analysis methods (such as edgeR).
+You can also choose to use other methods for differential gene expression analysis (e.g. edgeR).
 If you already have a list of DE genes and do not need to run DESeq2, please make sure that your input files for the next step are as indicated in the [Example](#example) section.

 **3. Run DENetwork**